scratchfoundation/scratch-paint/README.md

 npm install
 npm start
 ```
 Then go to [http://localhost:8601](http://localhost:8601).
-601 is supposed to look like GUI (it's okay, I don't really see it either.)
+601 is supposed to look like GUI (it's okay, others don't really see it either.)
 The Costumes tab should be running your local copy of scratch-paint!

 ### How to include in your own Node.js App
 For an example of how to use scratch-paint as a library, check out the `scratch-paint/src/playground` directory.